dortania/OpenCore-Post-Install/universal/sleep.md

 * `Misc -> Boot -> HibernateMode -> None`
   * We're gonna avoid the black magic that is S4 for this guide
 * `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args`
-  * `keepsyms=1`- Makes sure that if a kernel panic does happen during sleep, that we get all the important bits from it
+  * `keepsyms=1` - Makes sure that if a kernel panic does happen during sleep, that we get all the important bits from it
+  * `swd_panic=1` - Avoids issue where going to sleep results in a reboot, this should instead give us a kernel panic log

 **In your BIOS**: